nirajlavani/SmartShopper/CODE_OF_CONDUCT.md

 1. Respect other people's viewpoints and opinions.
 2. Give and receive constructive feedback.
 3. Being kind and not dicriminating against people.
-4. Taking responsibilty and apologizing for your mistakes.
+4. Taking responsibility and apologizing for your mistakes.
 5. Trolling, insulting or personal attacks are not acceptable.
 6. Harassment is not acceptable.